rails/rails/actioncable/README.md

 which in turn is linked to the original `App.cable` -> `ApplicationCable::Connection` instances.

 Next, we link the client-side `appear` method to `AppearanceChannel#appear(data)`.
-This is possible because the server-side channel instance will automatically expose the public methods declared on the class (minus the callbacks), so that these can be reached as remote procedure calls via a subscription's `perform` method.
+This is possible because the server-side channel instance will automatically expose the public methods declared on the class (minus the callbacks) so that these can be reached as remote procedure calls via a subscription's `perform` method.

 ### Channel example 2: Receiving new web notifications